sawendel/SSATrust/EnhancingTrust/README.md

 </script>
 ```

 ***Note:*** Do not add html or body tags in a webpage template cause they won't be parsed correctly.
+Also, the html and body tags selectors in styles will be replaced by class selectors: .html and .body respectively.

 #### Letter Configuration
 ```